FREQUENTLY ASKED QUESTIONS

 Volunteers are required to attend one 60-minute orientation to go over the rules, regulations, and procedures of the rescue.
 Failure to attend orientation will result in denial of any application.

 What is the required/expected time commitment from volunteers?

 We request that our volunteers sign up for one opening/closing shift or one event each month.
 That’s it!
 The rest is up to you.
 We’re happy to see you every day or once a month.
-So, if you want to walk a dog for 15 minutes on your lunch break or stop in for 4 hours to do paperwork the choice is yours.
-We appreciate any time you can give to us!
+So whether you want to walk a dog for 15 minutes on your lunch break or stop in for 4 hours to do a deep clean, we appreciate any time you can give us!

 Can I volunteer for my court mandated community service?

 Do you accept group volunteering?

 Our facility is very small so we cannot accept groups larger than 10 people.
 To set something up, please email us at firstname.lastname@example.org.

 Unfortunately, we do not have an internship program at this time.